RobotEmperor/SDU-Sensor-Common/README.md

 * Tool's pose, force and torque estimation (Future works)

   Generally, we need to filter a sensor's value when we want to control a robot stably.
 These libraries offer for you to use basic sensor filters easily.
-In addition, the ur10e_force_torque_sensor library is suitable for ur10e F/T sensor to filter and process sensor signals.
+In addition, the sdu_sensor library is suitable for any F/T sensor to filter and process sensor signals.
 The library also includes various basic algorithms (for example, collision detection, tool's pose estimation) to do industrial tasks.
-The final point is that you can create filter/estimation algorithms and easily verify the algorithm by using these two libraries
+The final point is that you can create filter/estimation algorithms and easily verify the algorithm by using these libraries.

 ## Dependencies ##
 * [Eigen3] (http://eigen.tuxfamily.org/index.php?title=Main_Page)